-There are parts where you can pet horseshoe crabs, stick your hand in water with little cleaning fish, and a huge tunnel that you can ride through to get a feel for what it is like to be surrounded by sea life.
-There a little tunnels that children enjoy using to pop up mid exhibit.
+The Ripleys Aquarium has parts where you can pet horseshoe crabs, stick your hand in water with little cleaning fish, and a huge tunnel that you can ride through to get a feel for what it is like to be surrounded by sea life.
+There are little tunnels that children enjoy using to pop up mid exhibit.
 There are beautiful exhibits and amazing exotic things to sea such as leafy sea dragons and scorpion fish.
 You’re bound to be impressed.

 Ripley’s Believe It or Not!
 Odditorium

 This is an impressive collection of amazing and unusual things.
 In fact it may be the only you’ll ever find shrunken heads, a 12ft tall Transformer sculpture made of scrap car parts, an elephant bird egg, a piece of the Berlin wall, and a two headed calf all in one place!
 There are also lots of hands-on interactive exhibits and there is over 12, 500 square feet to explore.
 I would give this a big thumbs up.
 My husband, myself, our 8 year old boy, and our 10 year daughter all enjoyed the odditorium.

 Ripley’s Guinness World of Records

 My daughter was so excited to go to the Guinness World or Record since she loves the book.
 This bring it to life through incredible displays, interactive games, trivia, and videos.
 Enjoy hundreds of unbelievable exhibits of Guinness World Records from amazing facts on sports, space, animals, food, human achievement and more.
 My daughter loved this and it kept us all entertained.
 It was a little more at reading at your own pace than I expected and I wasn’t sure if my eight year old would like it but he was interested the entire time.